MyAllianceAus/NSW-Small-Business-Energy-Alliance/index.markdown

 ### Are You Prepared for Rising Energy Costs?

-Some experts predict energy rates to increase by up to 65% (including inflation) over the next decade, driven by the national energy transformation project.
+Some experts predict energy rates to increase by up to 65% (including inflation) "for the next decade"", driven by the national energy transformation project.
 Don't let your business get caught off guard!
-Don't be fooled by those supposedly in the know claiming that prices are going to come down!
+Don't be fooled by those supposedly in the know claiming that prices are going to come down!or that these increases will only last the next 10 years !.
+Get yourself well positioned for the road ahead.

 ### Ask Yourself This
 How often in your lifetime have you seen a drastic reduction in the cost of electricity?
 That's right, it's HIGHLY unlikely to happen anytime soon.